MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/What-s-new-in-Hyper-V-on-Windows.md

 ms.assetid: 1a65a98e-54b6-4c41-9732-1e3d32fe3a5f
 author: KBDAzure
 ms.author: kathydav
-ms.date: 09/02/2016
+ms.date: 09/19/2016
 ---
-# What's new in Hyper-V on Windows Server 2016 Technical Preview
+# What's new in Hyper-V on Windows Server 2016

->Applies To: Microsoft Hyper-V Server Technical Preview, Windows Server Technical Preview
+>Applies To: Microsoft Hyper-V Server 2016, Windows Server 2016

 **This is preliminary content and subject to change.**

-This article explains the new and changed functionality of Hyper-V on Windows Server 2016 Technical Preview and Microsoft Hyper-V Server Technical Preview.
-To use new features on virtual machines created with Windows Server 2012 R2 and moved or imported to a server that runs Hyper-V on Windows Server 2016 Technical Preview, you'll need to manually upgrade the virtual machine configuration version.
+This article explains the new and changed functionality of Hyper-V on Windows Server 2016 and Microsoft Hyper-V Server 2016.
+To use new features on virtual machines created with Windows Server 2012 R2 and moved or imported to a server that runs Hyper-V on Windows Server 2016, you'll need to manually upgrade the virtual machine configuration version.
 For instructions, see [Upgrade virtual machine version](deploy/Upgrade-virtual-machine-version-in-Hyper-V-on-Windows-or-Windows-Server.md).

 Here's what's included in this article and whether the functionality is new or updated.